 App shielding defends apps against specific cyber threats, including:

-Some users may jailbreak or root their device before downloading an app, which increases the risk of malware.
+Some users may jailbreak or root their devices before downloading an app, increasing the risk of malware.
 App shielding insulates the app from malware that may lurk elsewhere on the device without interrupting app usage.

 App shielding goes beyond perimeter safeguards to protect the app from multilayer dangers, including code injection and overlay attacks.
 It shields the app from threats generated using emulators, debuggers, and similar tools.